 The runaway success of Peugeot’s motorized vehicles impelled Armand to take his vision a step further.
-The ambitious entrepreneur wanted to increase production, but Eugène had reservations about the significant investment that would be needed.
-Knowing full well that it would anger his family, Peugeot set up his own workshop in 1896, naming it the Société Anonyme Des Automobiles Peugeot.
-He built a factory in the town of Audincourt devoted exclusively to producing automobiles with an internal combustion engine.
-Parallel to his bustling career, Peugeot had a family life: he married Sophie Leonie Fallot in 1872, and together they had five children.
+The ambitious entrepreneur wanted to increase production, but his cousin Eugene had reservations about the significant investment that would be needed.
+Knowing full well that it would anger his family, Peugeot set up his own workshop in 1896, naming it the Societe Anonyme Des Automobiles Peugeot.
+He built a factory in the town of Audincourt, France devoted exclusively to producing automobiles with an internal combustion engine.
+Parallel to his bustling career, Peugeot had a family life: he married Sophie Leonie Fallot in 1872 and together they had five children.
 Tragically, their only son, Raymond, died in 1896.
-As a result of losing his sole male heir, Peugeot decided to merge his company back with Eugène’s in 1910.
+As a result of losing his sole male heir, Peugeot decided to merge his company back with Eugene’s in 1910.
 When he stepped away from leading the company in 1913, Peugeot was the largest auto manufacturer in France.
-Armand passed away in January of 1915.
+He passed away in January of 1915.

 Known today as Groupe PSA, Armand Peugeot’s brainchild has nearly 140,000 employees, and stands as one of Europe’s three major automobile producers.
 Peugeot’s powerful vision makes him a key figure in automotive history.
 Facing resistance and doubt from those around him, he insisted on realizing his industrial dreams – on a national, and then international stage.